lars-t-hansen/moz-sandbox/swat/MANUAL.md

     Keywords that define top-level things in modules can optionally be suffixed with "+", denoting an exported entity, and "-", denoting an imported entity.

     Imported entities don't have bodies or initializers.

-At the moment, imports are all from the module called "".
+    An imported entity can have a name of the form A:B.  In this case, A names the module and B is the top-level name within the module.
+If the : is at the beginning of the name the module name is the empty string.
+This is equivalent to omitting the A: part altogether.

     Top-level names must all be distinct: there is a single name space.

-    TODO: Allow imports from named modules, using eg a module:entity syntax.
+    TODO: As noted later, virtuals and classes cannot currently be imported or exported.

 Global     ::= (Global-Kwd Id Type Global-Init) Global-Kwd ::= defvar | defvar+ | defvar- | defconst | defconst+ | defconst-